ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 observed:

 1. The size of the log tree (that is, the number of leaves it contained).
-2. The head values of the **full subtrees** of the log tree.
+2. The head values of the log tree's **full subtrees**.
 The full subtrees are the balanced subtrees which are as large as possible, meaning that they do not have another balanced subtree as their parent.
 3. The timestamps of the log entries along the frontier.

 When users make queries to the Transparency Log, they advertise the size of the